bd2kccd/bd2kccd.github.io/docs_src/causal-rest-api.md

 From this response we can tell that the job ID is 5, and the result file name will be `fgs_data_small.txt_1472742564353.txt` if everything goes well.
 If something is wrong an error result file with name `error_fgs_data_small.txt_1472742564353.txt` will be created.

-When you need to run "FGS discrete", just send the request to a different endpont URI:
+When you need to run "FGES discrete", just send the request to a different endpont URI:

 API Endpoint URI pattern: